Ventricular Tachycardia (VT)

 Treatment will depend on your symptoms.
 No treatment may be needed if:

-If you do have symptoms, your healthcare provider might prescribe medicine (a beta
+If you do have symptoms, your healthcare provider might prescribe medicine (a beta-blocker,

-to your heart with wires.
-When an abnormal heartbeat occurs, the ICD sends out an
+with wires.
+When an abnormal heartbeat occurs, the ICD can overdrive pace the VT to

 Some VT may be treated with catheter ablation.
 This procedure uses radiofrequency

-energy to destroy the abnormal heart tissue that is causing the rapid heartbeat.
+energy to destroy the abnormal heart tissue that's causing the rapid heartbeat.

 Some people may have mild symptoms from VT, or no symptoms at all.
 But for others,

 VT can be very dangerous.
-It can lead to sudden cardiac arrest and death.
+It can lead to fainting (syncope), sudden cardiac arrest,

 Can VT be prevented?